Fanny Sanín

 Fanny Sanín Sader (born 1938) is a Colombian born artist from Bogotá who resides in New York City.
 The daughter of Gabriel Sanín Tobón and Fanny Sader Guerra, she is best known for her paintings of abstract geometric forms and colors.
 She is considered to be part of the second generation of abstract artists from Colombia.

 She was awarded an Honoris Causa de Magíster en Artes (honorary master's degree of art) by University of Antioquia in February, 2015.

 Her work has been featured in a volume entitled, Fanny Sanín: The Concrete Language of Color and Structure, which appeared in 2019.

 Education and training

-She graduated with a Master of Fine Arts from the University of Los Andes in 1960.
+She graduated with a Master of Fine Arts from the University of Los Andes in 1960, studying under David Manzur Londoño and Armando Villegas.
 She continued her studies in the areas of printmaking and art history at the University of Illinois.
 While living in London in the late 1960s, she studied engraving at the Chelsea School of Art.